vippsas/vipps-solutions/long-expiry-time-for-payments-to-merchants/README.md

 This will send a push message in Vipps to the specified user.

-The `expiresAt` value must be between 10 minutes and 28 days (40320 minutes).
+The `expiresAt` must be between 10 minutes and 28 days (40320 minutes) in the future.

 If the above is attempted for a sale unit that is not whitelisted, it will result in an error similar to this: